JonnyBurger/website-scroller/README.md

 # Remotion video

 Turn a URL into a video that scrolls the website to the top and gives a video.
-Inspired by
+Inspired by [this tweet](https://twitter.com/t3dotgg/status/1752314479482945845)

 This is how you could turn ping.gg into a video: